planetfederal/qgis-webappbuilder-plugin/docs/source/troubleshooting.rst

 * Rasters *NoData* values will not be be transparent in most browsers.
   Currently, Mozilla Firefox is the exception.
+* Raster layer cannot be previewed if the App is not server using a web server.
 * Only horizontal labeling is supported.
 * Not all vector data-defined properties are supported.
 Also, using fields directly in it is not supported.
 This is the list of currently supported